kyankya2005/OpenPracticeHub/README.md

    - Update CSS colors, spacing, or fonts
    - Your design eye is valuable!

+4. **Enhance the Main Website** 🌐
+   - Check out the main `index.html`, `styles.css`, and `main.js` files
+   - Add animations, improve mobile responsiveness, or make it prettier
+   - Work on the first thing visitors will see!

 ### Option 2: The Full Practice Route

 Ready to practice the complete GitHub workflow?
 Check out our detailed [Contribution Guide](#-contribution-guide) below!